Resources for US Nonprofits

 Risk Management

-Nonprofits can face a variety of risks, including harassment of employees, surveillance, and intimidation lawsuits by opponents.
+Nonprofits can face a variety of risks, including targeted investigations and audits, surveillance, and intimidation lawsuits by opponents.
 This section provides links to resources that may be useful for organizations as they seek to identify and mitigate risks.

 General Resources